Wanglongke/computational-mathematics/numerical_solution_of_partial_differential_equation/README.md

 # The homework of numerical solution of partial differential equation
 ## 1. Adams Bashorth and Adams Moulton
-To solve the partial differential equation:
+To solve the partial differential equation with Adams-Bashorth method, Adams-Moulton method and Euler method, and compare them:
 ```
 du/dt = -5u
 u(0) = 1